ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 ### Quick start guide

 This repository contains two solutions:
-- `Ab4d.SharpEngine.Samples.BlazorWebAssembly.sln` that shows how to use Ab4d.SharpEngine in a **Blazor WebAssembly** app.
+- `Ab4d.SharpEngine.Samples.BlazorWasmFullyFeaturedDemo.sln` that shows how to use Ab4d.SharpEngine in a **Blazor WebAssembly** app.
 This provides the best integration and debugging experience.
 See [readme](Ab4d.SharpEngine.Samples.BlazorWebAssembly/README.md).
-- `Ab4d.SharpEngine.Samples.NoBlazorBrowserDemo.sln` that uses 4 projects and shows how to use Ab4d.SharpEngine in a **Asp.Net Core** or **Simple Html** website.
+- `Ab4d.SharpEngine.Samples.NoBlazorSimpleBrowserDemo.sln` that uses 4 projects and shows how to use Ab4d.SharpEngine in a **Asp.Net Core** or **Simple Html** website.
+This samples only shows a simple 3D cube.
+See the other solution for fully featured demo.
 See [readme](Ab4d.SharpEngine.Samples.WebAssemblyDemo/README.md).

 ### Additional samples and documentation